TOP 12 POUND-FOR-POUND WOMEN

 Score: 0.666

-- The very first boxer signed by Claressa Shields' T-Rex Promotions.
-The two have been best friends since they were teammates on Team USA at the 2013 Youth World Championships.
+- The first boxer ever signed by Claressa Shields' T-Rex Promotions when the company launched in 2024.
+The two have been close friends since competing together on Team USA at the 2013 Youth World Championships, when they were both teenagers chasing the same Olympic dream.

-- Compiled a 36-14 amateur record with five national championships and a bronze at the Youth World Championships before turning pro, winning her debut by first-round knockout.
+- Built a 36-14 amateur record across more than five years on the US national circuit, including five national championship medals and a bronze at the Youth World Championships, before turning professional with a first-round knockout in her debut.

 Super Welterweight